 It’s actually a pretty problematic topic, for two simple reasons.
 It’s hard to get something cool, suitable and affordable for somebody when you’re looking for it.
 It’s also tricky to get something for somebody who either literally has everything or is interested in one thing and one thing only.

 PART 24 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Thankfully, it’s still almost 3 weeks till Christmas, aka Chrissy in Australia.
 So, to help your creativity a little, I’ve found some pretty awesome gift ideas on the Australian (virtual) soil that you should defo consider for your fam.
 Whether they live in Oz or simply love (Aussie) music.